-The year 2008 presented many challenges, but it al afforded us the opportunity to put our newly-implement strategic plan to the test.
-The County's new plan identifi areas for improvement and sets the blue print for dynamic organization that is proactive and flexible enou to meet future challenges.
-The strategic plan gave us t confidence to enter 2008 with optimism.
-Countywide looked at our programs and services and took measures ensure that we are:
+The year 2008 presented many challenges, but it also afforded us the opportunity to put our newly-implemented strategic plan to the test.
+The County's new plan identifies areas for improvement and sets the blue print for a dynamic organization that is proactive and flexible enough to meet future challenges.
+The strategic plan gave us the confidence to enter 2008 with optimism.
+Countywide we looked at our programs and services and took measures to ensure that we are: